 Treating Your Water

-We used to be able to take a cup and drink directly out of the sparkling creek, a rushing waterfall, or a clear, deep lake.
+We used to be able to take a cup and drink directly out of the sparkling creek, a rushing waterfall, or a clear spring.
 There is NO safe water source anymore.
 With an increasing population and visitation to the Spring Mountains, water sources have been contaminated with invisible micro-organisms that can make people very ill and even kill them in some cases.
 Giardia is a common contamination that has been spread through improper toileting and wild animals to many water sources.
 It will cause diarrhea, cramping, and other physical problems.

 The only way to ensure that water from any undeveloped source is safe is to treat it.
 That means heating it until it comes to a rolling boil, using water purification tablets or a water purification filter.
 Water from faucets in developed recreation areas has been tested and treated and is safe to use without treating.